-But even after you’ve narrowed your sponge search to Mediterranian sea sponges, you still have to choose bleached yellow sponges vs. natural brown unbleached sponges.
+But even after you’ve decided whether to go Mediterranean or Caribbean, you still have to choose bleached yellow sponges vs. natural brown unbleached sponges.

 Walk into our offices, and you’ll see that we do a lot of testing on our sponge products.
 Visit our homes and you would see we also take our work home with us as you would find our bathrooms full of all varieties of natural sponges.
 A lot of baths have been taken in the name of quality control.
 And consistently, we find unbleached sponges rank higher on our “ideal sponge” tests.